 Enrollment is a critical factor in determining revenue with approximately 90% of General Fund revenue being determined by enrollment.
-The following chart shows that the number of students over the past eight years has been stable and constant.
+The following chart shows that the number of students over the past ten years has been stable and constant.

-Table A-4

-Enrollment Trend

-Average Daily Membership (ADM)
+Table A-4 Enrollment Trend Average Daily Membership (ADM)

 In the winter of 2009, Prairie Creek Community School completed a large expansion of its building enabling the School to add up to another 60 students to the School.
-Over the last eight years, the School has maintained an average daily membership of between 178-181 students and it is anticipated that enrollment will remain steady in the future at 180.
+Over the last ten years, the School has maintained an average daily membership of between 178-181 students and it is anticipated that enrollment will remain steady in the future at about 180 with the current year being 179.
 The School has a waiting list of students wishing to attend the School and, therefore, performs lottery drawings annually for available spaces.